 Figure 1 – China’s multipronged approach to achieve its strategic goals

 In realizing economic growth and in becoming less dependent on the West, China actively uses cyberspace to conduct large-scale espionage operations (see case 3).
 Such operations are often directed at foreign competitive and rivaling companies that possess a lot of intellectual property, trade secrets, R&D and other sensitive information that can boost economic growth.
 These companies are often part of high-tech industrial sectors, such as IT, robotics, renewable energy, maritime, agriculture, biotechnology, aerospace, transportation and new materials.
 The strategy that lies at the foundation of China’s economic growth strategy is 'Made in China 2025' (see figure 2).
 By focusing on industrial modernization, China hopes to increase the share of competitive Chinese companies in high-tech markets and to strengthen its global influence.
 Cyberspace is also actively used in realizing the Made in China 2025 goals.
 Therefore, a lot of targets of China’s cyber espionage operations can be traced back to the high-tech industries formulated in the strategy.
+The economic espionage threat from China has also been endorsed by the heads of the FBI and MI523.
+In a first-ever joint appearance, the heads warned of the unparalleled scale and speed at which China conducts cyber espionage operations and that it should be everyone's highest priority to deal with this threat.

 Figure 2 - Overview of the Made in China 2025 target sectors